 |Windows Insider Program for Business||Explains how the Windows Insider Program for Business works and how to become an insider.|

-Windows servicing is changing, but for disaster recovery scenarios and bare-metal deployments of Windows 10, you still can use traditional imaging software such as System Center Configuration Manager or the Microsoft Deployment Toolkit.
+Windows servicing is changing, but for disaster recovery scenarios and bare-metal deployments of Windows 10, you still can use traditional imaging software such as Microsoft Endpoint Configuration Manager or the Microsoft Deployment Toolkit.
 Using these tools to deploy Windows 10 images is similar to deploying previous versions of Windows.
 With each release of a new feature update for CB, Microsoft makes available new .iso files for use in updating your custom images.
 Each Windows 10 build has a finite servicing lifetime, so it’s important that images stay up to date with the latest build.
-For detailed information about how to deploy Windows 10 to bare-metal machines or to upgrade to Windows 10 from previous builds of Windows, see Deploy Windows 10 with System Center 2012 R2 Configuration Manager.
+For detailed information about how to deploy Windows 10 to bare-metal machines or to upgrade to Windows 10 from previous builds of Windows, see Prepare for Zero Touch Installation of Windows 10 with Configuration Manager.
 Additionally, Windows 10 clients can move from any supported version of Windows 10 (i.e. Version 1511) to the latest version directly (i.e 1709).